tbarnhardt/my-portfolio/README.md

 This is my Professional portfolio that will use AWS and ReactJS to create a full serverless web site

 ## Technologies used
 Git and Git Hub SSH
+Boilerplate templates for web site